 What’s the Difference between Hard and Soft Water?

 The chemical difference between the two types of water basically comes down to mineral content.
 Soft water relies on a sodium exchange to remove most dissolved minerals.
 Hard water contains a large amount of these dissolved minerals, such as magnesium, calcium and iron.
-If you have never experienced soft water it may be difficult to appreciate the difference, but the people who have made the switch will never go back to hard water.
+The extra mineral content isn’t necessarily bad, but it can create build up on your appliances, stain clothing, and make your skin more dry.

 Identification and Causes of Hard Water

+The only way to experience soft water in your home is through a water softener.
 Water is softened by simply reducing the quantity of calcium, magnesium, and other minerals.
 Hard water can be either temporary or permanent, depending on the source of the water.
 The softening process basically comes down to replacing calcium ions with sodium ions.
 Ion exchange, or reverse osmosis, is one of the most common methods of softening water, and this is the typical method domestic water softening units use to soften water.

-Which Water is Better?
+Which Water is Better Soft or Hard Water?

-Soft water eliminates most of these hard minerals through the ion exchange process–leaving a smoother, residue free water–though slightly higher in sodium depending on the hardness of the water being softened.
+It is because of these reasons, that many people prefer soft water.
+While there is nothing inherently wrong with hard water–it is fine to drink and the mineral content may even be good for health–the high mineral content can cause limescale buildup over time, which can adversely affect plumbing and lead to pipe corrosion.
+This is especially true with high iron deposits in water.Soft water eliminates most of these hard minerals through the ion exchange process–leaving a smoother, residue free water–though slightly higher in sodium depending on the hardness of the water being softened.
 This process alters the taste and feel of the water, leading many people to strongly prefer softer water.
 In terms of health benefits, there is no real difference; in terms of effect on pipes and fixtures, soft water is better.